PiotrJustyna/drakon-renderer/README.md

 As this is work in progress, the oputput is not svg yet but instead:

-* a pretty printed directed graph resulting from deserializing input icons directed to stdout:
+* a pretty printed directed graph sent to stdout, resulting from deserializing input icons:

 ```
 Vertices: